email discomfort

 2) Once his ministry hit full speed, crowds followed him everywhere.

-The only three times he could get a bit of space was:
+The only times he could get a bit of space was:

 a) when he went to pray in the middle of the night.